 - What level of analysis are you looking for?

 If you are preparing this analysis for Affirmative Action compliance reasons, you will want to look at the individual establishment level.
-However, there are different ways to analyze data for state compliance.
-Will you also look at all of your locations statewide?
-Or will you look at job groups by line of business?
-Some of this may depend on necessary state recommendations.
+However, there are different ways to investigate pay equity by state and Federal laws that may be enforced by various state AGs and the EEOC.

 Some common factors: